OSInside/kiwi/README.md

-To my mind the former [KIWI](https://github.com/openSUSE/kiwi) version has some major weaknesses which has to be fixed prior to continue future development:
+To my mind the former [KIWI](https://github.com/openSUSE/kiwi) version has some major weaknesses which has to be fixed prior to continue with future development.
+I found the following issues most relevant:

 * Not based on a modern programming language
-* Major design flaws but hardly any unit tests
+* Major design flaws but hardly any unit tests.
+The risk for regressions on refactoring is high
 * No arch specific build integration tests
 * Lots of legacy code for old distributions

 In order to address all of these the question came up:

-How to modernize the project without producing regressions or making any user unhappy ?
+How to modernize the project without producing regressions or making our user's unhappy ?

 As I did not see a good way to achieve this in the former code base the decision to start a rewrite of KIWI with a maintained